rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 ## Thursday, September 7, 2023

 1:49pm Been reading up on vector databases and have concluded what I want to try is [DeepImageSearch](https://pypi.org/project/DeepImageSearch/).
-This project builds on top of [Faiss](https://faiss.ai/) which was developed by FaceBook.
+This project builds on top of [Facebook AI Similarity Search](https://faiss.ai/).
 Gonna install this to the hfpt_Sept1 container and give er a go ...
 And yeah, this again deviates from the original intent of this repo, but meh ...

 Right ...
 DeepImageSearch is NOT a vector database, but "DeepImageSearch is a powerful Python library that combines state-of-the-art computer vision models for feature extraction with highly optimized algorithms for indexing and searching." ...
 I MAY look into trying a vector database such as [chroma](https://www.trychroma.com/) or [milvus](https://milvus.io/) after I get a better understanding on how to do image similarity search with DeepImageSearch.

+4:41 OK ...
+Ran all the MyMatch images through DeepImageSearch, asked it to find similar images, and it appeared to work!
+It is still not using the GPU even though I loaded faiss-gpu to the container ... meh for now.

+4:49pm It looks like [this](https://github.com/facebookresearch/faiss/wiki/Getting-started) resource could be good for digging into faiss.
+I think the next thing to try is to JUST use faiss and not DeepImageSearch in a notebook.
+I really want to see if I can get the gpu engaged!